A Yorkshire-based soap business, Yorkshire Soap is seeing great success after having the best trading period in its history.

-Twelve years later, the business employs 65 staff and boasts premises in Leeds, Beverley, Knaresborough, two stores in York as well as the original Hebden Bridge premises.
-Further stores are planned for 2017.
-Warren and Marcus attribute their success to a hands-on approach and constant innovation as well as guidance and support from speciality soap base manufacturers, Stephenson Personal Care, part of the Stephenson Group, based in Horsforth.
+Now, the business employs 65 staff and boasts premises in Leeds, Beverley, Knaresborough, two stores in York as well as the original Hebden Bridge premises.
+Warren and Marcus attribute their success to a hands-on approach and constant innovation as well as guidance and support from speciality soap base manufacturer, Stephenson, based in Horsforth.

 “Our ethos remains the same as the day we started and everything we produce is hand crafted by our own staff, who we train inhouse.
 It’s important for us to be able to count on the support of our partners and Stephenson Groups have has played a crucial role in our development, mixing science with soap!